RichardLuo0/vscode-frosted-glass-theme/README.md

   }
   ```
 * If you want to load this theme by another extension or you prefer to maintain the `workbench.html` yourself, you may just import only the `inject\vscode-frosted-glass-theme.js` (with `type="module"`).
 In addition, the `inject\vscode-frosted-glass-theme.css` must be put alongside the js file.
 * `Fake mica` is by default turned off.
-You need to enable it with `frosted-glass-theme.fakeMica.enabled` settings.
-You may need to change the colors at the same time, here is an example:
+Enable it with `frosted-glass-theme.fakeMica.enabled` setting.
+For dark theme, you may want to add `brightness(30%)` to `frosted-glass-theme.fakeMica.filter`.
+You need to change the theme colors as well since this extension does not apply opacity to your theme automatically.
+Here is an example:
   ```jsonc
   "workbench.colorCustomizations": {
     "[One Dark Pro]": {